Interior shot of battery bank and charge controller wiring inside a camper van

 Why Lithium Dominates Van Applications:

-The Vansmith Standard: Our 2kWh lithium systems provide reliable power for typical van life needs while offering clear upgrade paths as requirements grow.
+The Vansmith Standard: Our 2kWh lithium systems give steady power for normal van life needs while offering clear upgrade paths as needs grow.

 Battery Bank Sizing Principles